Q&A for Revisions to Part 405 Regulations

 A13: The patient/parent should be provided with telephone number/contact information in case there are any further questions or complications following discharge; information about the diagnoses that have been considered; potential complications; and diagnostic tests that were obtained.
 They should also be informed of any diagnostic testing that is still pending as well as information about contact with the patient's primary care provider and the information that was shared with that provider.

-Q14: Do hospitals have to provide all laboratory results to the patient's primary care provider after discharge from an inpatient admission?
+Q14: Do hospitals have to provide all laboratory results to the patient's primary care provider?

 Q15: If a patient's primary care provider is known and has access to the hospital's electronic health record (EHR) system, what are the DOH's expectations for transfer of lab results?

 A15: If a patient's primary care provider can be notified and/or provided results through the EHR system established by the hospital, this would fulfill the intent of regulation.
-Hospitals do not have to mail a hard copy of the results to the primary care provider if secure electronic means are available through the EHR.
+Hospitals do not have to hard copy mail the results to the primary care provider if secure electronic means are available through the EHR.

 Q17: What has changed with regard to respiratory services as a result of these revisions?